medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                 show this help message and exit --rcfile RCFILE                            Custom path to a minet configuration file.
-  -t TOKEN, --token TOKEN                    Mediacloud API token (also called key).
+  -t TOKEN, --token TOKEN                    Mediacloud API token (also called "key" sometimes).
 Can also be configured in a .minetrc file as "mediacloud.token" or read from the MINET_MEDIACLOUD_TOKEN env variable.
-  -o OUTPUT, --output OUTPUT                 Path to the output file.
-By default, the results will be printed to stdout.
   -c COLLECTIONS, --collections COLLECTIONS  List of collection ids to search, separated by commas.
   --filter-query FILTER_QUERY                Solr filter query `fq` to use.
 Can be used to optimize some parts of the query.
   -m MEDIAS, --medias MEDIAS                 List of media ids to search, separated by commas.